Royce Carlton, Inc. • 866 United Nations Plaza • New York, NY 10017-1880

 212-355-7700 • email@example.com • www.roycecarlton.com • 1-800-LECTURE

-Psychologist and author of Emotional Intelligence and Focus Daniel Goleman has transformed the way the world educates children, relates to family and friends, and conducts business.
-The Wall Street Journal ranked him one of the 10 most influential business thinkers.
+Psychologist and author of Emotional Intelligence and Focus, Daniel Goleman has transformed the way the world educates children, relates to family and friends, and conducts business.
+The Wall Street Journal ranked him as one of the 10 most influential business thinkers.
 His article “What Makes a Leader?” remains the most requested reprint in the history of Harvard Business Review.

 His 2014 bestseller, Focus: The Hidden Driver of Excellence, argues that leadership that gets results demands a triple focus: on our ourselves; on others, for our relationships; and on the outer forces that shape organizations and society.
 Dr. Goleman's "The Focused Leader" won the 2013 HBR McKinsey Award, given each year for the best article in Harvard Business Review.

-In his latest book, A Force for Good: The Dalai Lama's Vision for Our World, Dr. Goleman — who was personally selected by the Dalai Lama — combines the Dalai Lama’s key teachings, empirical evidence, and true accounts of people putting his lessons into practice, offering readers practical applications for making the world a better place.
+In his book, A Force for Good: The Dalai Lama's Vision for Our World, Dr. Goleman — who was personally selected by the Dalai Lama — combines the Dalai Lama’s key teachings, empirical evidence, and true accounts of people putting his lessons into practice, offering readers practical applications for making the world a better place.

 Goleman’s Emotional Intelligence was on The New York Times best sellers list for a year-and-a-half.
 Named one of the 25 "Most Influential Business Management Books" by TIME, it has been translated into 40 languages.
 HBR called emotional intelligence (EI) “a revolutionary, paradigm-shattering idea.”
 His follow-up, Working With Emotional Intelligence, outlined the importance of EI in professional settings.